-We have audited the annual financial statements of WYNBERG IMPROVEMENT DISTRICT NPC (the company) set out on pages 8 to 20, which comprise the statement of financial position as at 30 June 2021, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the annual financial statements, including a summary of significant accounting policies.
+We have audited the annual financial statements of WYNBERG IMPROVEMENT DISTRICT NPC (the company) set out on pages 9 to 19, which comprise the statement of financial position as at 30 June 2025; and the statement of comprehensive income; the statement of changes in equity; and the statement of cash flows for the year then ended; and notes to the annual financial statements, including a summary of significant accounting policies.

-In our opinion, the annual financial statements present fairly, in all material respects, the financial position of WYNBERG IMPROVEMENT DISTRICT NPC as at 30 June 2021, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act 71 of 2008.
+In our opinion, the annual financial statements present fairly, in all material respects, the financial position of WYNBERG IMPROVEMENT DISTRICT NPC as at 30 June 2025, and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act of South Africa.